Dorel Stoica

-Dorel Stoica (born 15 December 1978, in Drobeta-Turnu Severin) is a Romanian footballer.
+Dorel Stoica (born 15 December 1978, in Drobeta-Turnu Severin) is a Romanian professional footballer.
 He manages and plays for Tractorul Cetate.

 Club career

 He started his career with Extensiv Craiova in 2003.
 A year later, he moved to FC Caracal.
 In 2005, Stoica was transferred to Universitatea Craiova where he made his breakthrough in Romanian football.
 Later, he became captain of Universitatea and joined the national team.
 On 5 January 2010, his move to Saudi Arabian side Al-Ettifaq was made official.
 He signed a 6-month contract, with a monthly payment of €30,000.

 Steaua București

 In June 2010, the former captain of Universitatea Craiova moved back in Romania to play for Steaua București in Liga 1, following coach Victor Pițurcă.

 In his first match for Steaua, Dorel scored a goal at the Stadionul Cetate.
 He equalled the score in the 45th minute after Claudiu Niculescu opened the score in the 8th, Steaua won away with 2–1.